wilsonliaows/docs/connectors/on-prem-command-line-scripts.md

 ## Setup and connection
 1. First, follow the instructions to [setup an on-prem agent](https://docs.workato.com/on-prem/setup.html).

-2. Next, find the agent's `config.yml` file and [setup a connection profile](https://docs.workato.com/on-prem/profile.html#command-line-scripts-profile) for `On-premises command-line scripts`.
+2. Next, find the agent's `config.yml` file and [setup a connection profile](https://docs.workato.com/on-prem/profile.html#command-line-scripts-profile) for `On-prem command-line scripts`.
 Following the example provided in the documentation provided, we have created a profile called `workday_reports`.

 3) [Run the on-prem agent](https://docs.workato.com/on-prem/run.html).
 Then check your [on-prem agent management page](https://www.workato.com/secure_agents) and make sure your agent is `Active`.

 ![On-prem agent management page](/assets/images/connectors/on-prem-command-line-scripts/on-prem-scripts-activeprofile.png)

 4) After the agent is active, you will be able to setup Workato's `On-prem files` connector.
-Input the connection profile name and select an On-prem agent, in this case, `workday_reports` and `On-premises command-line scripts`.
+Input the connection profile name and select an On-prem agent, in this case, `workday_reports` and `On-prem command-line scripts`.

 ![On-prem files connection setup](/assets/images/connectors/on-prem-command-line-scripts/on-prem-scripts-connection.png)